mmore500/waves/blog/_posts/2020-06-03-StephanieZendejo-blogpost.md

   * Removes sites in the changelog if they exist
      * Takes into account if sites removed in the changelog had insert or remove mutations
   * Shift sites in the changelog to the left
   * Adds remove mutation to the changelog

+The overwrite and insert signatures contain a segment vector as an argument.
+The segment vector is a collection of mutations that will be added to the changelog starting at the given index.
+> _insert(6, {44, 55, 66}) is the equivalent of inserting the following mutations to the changelog:_
+> _site at index 6 with a value of 44_
+> _site at index 7 with a value of 55_
+> _site at index 8 with a value of 66_
 ```c++
 virtual void overwrite(size_t index, const std::vector<std::byte>& segment);
 		// Ex.
 Starting at index 5, overwrite 3 sites with the values 11, 22, 33